MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ![Android Studio - Rebuild project](../media/tutorials/android-studio-rebuild-project.png)

-At this point, we can start implementing code for receiving and handling notifications.
+Now we can start implementing code for receiving and handling **Notifications**.
 We are going to modify (and create if needed) 4 files:

 1. app/src/main/AndroidManifest.xml
-1. app/src/main/java/..packagePath../MainActivity.java
+2. app/src/main/java/..packagePath../MainActivity.java
-1. app/src/main/java/..packagePath../FooAppFirebaseInstanceIdService.java
+3. app/src/main/java/..packagePath../FooAppFirebaseInstanceIdService.java
-1. app/src/main/java/..packagePath../FooAppFirebaseMessagingService.java
+4. app/src/main/java/..packagePath../FooAppFirebaseMessagingService.java

 > [!NOTE]
-> The current implementation is crafted to be as short as possible, just to quickly test the notifications.
+> The current implementation is crafted to be as short as possible, just to quickly test the **Notifications**.
 Consider [FCM Guides](https://firebase.google.com/docs/cloud-messaging/concept-options) for high-quality best practices and more complex implementation examples.

 #### AndroidManifest.xml

-In the following code, replace any **MY_PACKAGE_IDENTIFIER** placeholders with your own package identifier.
+In the following code, replace any **MY_PACKAGE_IDENTIFIER** placeholders with your *own* package identifier.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>